BBMRI-ERIC/csv2cbio/README.md

  - [x] joins
  - [x] grouping

-## Docker compose
+## Commands & Binaries Used
 By default, `docker compose` is used to run the commands.
-You can ovverride this by setting `DOCKER_COMPOSE_BIN="docker-compose"`.
+You can override this by setting `DOCKER_COMPOSE_BIN="docker-compose"`.

+By default, `python` is used to run cbio2csv.
+You can override this by setting for example `PYTHON_BIN="python3"`.
+You might also want to set `PIP_BIN="pip3"` in this case.